Jenfufu/codepath-prework/README.md

 https://www.w3schools.com/jsref/prop_node_textcontent.asp
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Text_formatting

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
-[YOUR ANSWER HERE]
+A specific challenge that I encountered while creating this submission was with displaying the strike count for on the page.
+Because I had no experience with Javascript, I had to consult online resources in order to create it.
+This prework did teach me some aspects of Javascript and HTML (such as tags and ids), but I was still unsure of how to display a changing variable.
+Initially, I tried using a heading tag and displaying the text like so: “Strike Count: + strikeCount”.
+Of course, this did not work and I had to look for a different method.
+I decided to go with the div tag since it is very versatile and easily implementable with anything.
+I noticed that the start and stop button were accessible by the command “document.getElementById()” with the id as the parameter input.
+I added an id “strike” to the div tag.
+For easier access, I decided to set a variable for the getElementById command.
+I did not know where to go from here so I decided to search up a method to display variable values.
+One of the tabs that appeared from the search engine was about the property textContent which is able to set or return the text content of the specified element.
+I knew I would be able to set the contents to the strike counter, but I was also unaware of how text formats in Javascript worked.
+Looking up the syntax for the format, I was able to display the strike counter using “strike.textContent = `Strike Count: ${strikeCount}`.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]